SaiRitwik11/ecommerce-sql-analytics/README.md

 3. Open the file in MySQL Workbench and execute it.
 This will automatically create the `ecommerce_analysis` database and populate all 5 tables.
 4. Open `ecommerce_analysis.sql` and run the queries section by section to view the analysis.

+**Python Visualizations:**
+5. Open `python/ecommerce_visualizations.ipynb` in Google Colab or Jupyter Notebook to view and execute the Matplotlib/Seaborn visualization scripts.

 ---
 **Jannu Sai Ritwik** | Data Analyst
 [[Linkedin]](https://www.linkedin.com/in/jannu-sai-ritwik-339749201/) | Hyderabad